T

 Insider tips

-• Utilize Beijing's efficient subway system for most travel.
+• Utilize Beijing's efficient subway system to navigate the city.

 Packing highlights